Darkhammer12/birdwatch/README.md

 ## Task 7 creating tests for routes and routes for the birds.
 ## Task 8 Creating a store interface to connect to postgresdb.
 ## Task 9 connecting the store interface to the handler.
 ## Task 10 Mock the store and add the mock to main test.
+## Task 11 Refactor main.go to be more concise.